ankitk50/ankitk50.github.io/_posts/2020-05-23-ConvolutionSignalTheory.md

 <figcaption align="center"  style="font-size:15px" ><em><b>Fig 4:</b> Convolution operation of two signals </em></figcaption>
 </figure>

 Notice, how one signal changes and tries to capture some of the features of the another.
-The convolution operation is all about capturing the behavior of the system and applying them to input signals.
-The output is signal is derived using the characteristics of the input signal as well as the system.
+The essence of convolution operation lies in capturing the behavior of the system and applying them to input signals to derive the output is signal.
+Hence, the output signal adorns the characteristics of the system.

 ---